edderick/third-year-project/docs/Issues/bird_markus.md

 There exists a build for OpenWRT.
 I think that this might be the best way to get Markus' code up and running.

+I couldn't get it running.
+Building OpenWRT isn't too hard, getting it running under Netkit was possible but only in a failsafe mode that meant that I couldn't use bird.

+DIY
+===

 ./configure --enable-ipv6 --with-lua-includes=/usr/include/lua5.1 --with-lua-libraries=/usr/lib/i386-linux-gnu/ --with-lua-suffix=5.1

+Hack: Copy Hnet into the lua path folder ;)

 Problems
 ========